blackberry/Community/BlackBerry_Push_Service.md

 ### Other Implementations

-The Zen C# BlackBerry Push Service SDK claims to provide access to the BlackBerry PUsh service from C#.
+The Zen C# BlackBerry Push Service SDK claims to provide access to the BlackBerry Push service from C#.
 The [Codeplex Project Page](http://blackberrypushsdk.codeplex.com/) describes the status as _"alpha"_.

 ### Also See